-- CLO-1: Apply elementary row operations to find the rank of a matrix, to solve a system of linear equations and to find the inverse of a matrix. - CLO-2: Find the Eigen values and Eigen vectors of the given square matrix and also compute the higher powers of the given matrix. - CLO-3: Solve separable, linear, exact differential equations with and without initial conditions. - CLO-4: Distinguish between linear and non-linear differential equation.
-The piecewise continuous functions in terms of unit step functions and hence find its Laplace transforms.
-Solve linear differential equation with constant coefficients and unit step input functions using Laplace transforms technique.
+- CLO-1: Apply elementary row operations to find the rank of a matrix, to solve a system of linear equations and to find the inverse of a matrix. - CLO-2: Find the Eigen values and Eigen vectors of the given square matrix and also compute the higher powers of the given matrix. - CLO-3: Solve separable, linear, exact differential equations with and without initial conditions. - CLO-4: Distinguish between linear and non-linear differential equation. - CLO-5: Write the piecewise continuous functions in terms of unit step functions and hence find its Laplace transforms. - CLO-6: Solve linear differential equation with constant coefficients and unit step input functions using Laplace transforms technique.